 Look for any products that seem to coincide with the location or timing of your rash, and you may quickly realize whether it’s acne or an allergic reaction.

 So you have sensitive skin, and you want to start checking ingredient lists for potential allergens.
 Sensible!
 But also a difficult task, as everyone’s body reacts differently.

 Some frequent offenders in skincare include dyes or preservatives like formaldehyde, as well as alpha-hydroxy acids (AHA), especially when present in higher percentages.
 Synthetic fragrances are also a huge culprit, even in products that claim to be unscented.
-If you think you may have a fragrance sensitivity, make sure to choose products explicitly listed as “fragrance-free” or “without perfume.”

-Really, almost any kind of cosmetic could set off an allergic reaction, depending on your immune system.
+Almost any kind of cosmetic could set off an allergic reaction, depending on your immune system.
 Reactions are commonly reported from sunscreen, moisturizers, soaps, deodorants, lip stains, eye makeup, hair dye, nail polish, and more.

 This probably goes without saying, but if you’re allergic to a product, stop using it ASAP.

 If you’re experiencing a mild allergic reaction already, cleanse your skin with a gentle face wash using cool or lukewarm water.